biosaxs-dev/molass-develop/chapters/06/testing.md

 ## Test Tools

-We use pytest with coverage reports.
+We use pytest with coverage reports and some other extensions.
 Install the following packages for testing.

 ```
 pip install -U pytest
 pip install -U pytest-cov
+pip install -U pytest-env
+pip install -U pytest-order
 ```

 ## Test Scripts Organizing